[Updated on January 26, 2026 with updated screenshots from FreeTaxUSA for the 2025 tax year.]

-The best way to do a backdoor Roth is to do it “clean” by contributing *for* and converting in the same year — contribute for 2023 in 2023 and convert in 2023, contribute for 2024 in 2024 and convert in 2024, and contribute for 2025 in 2025 and convert in 2025.
-Don’t split them into two years such as contributing for 2022 in 2023 and converting in 2023 or contributing for 2023 in 2024 and converting in 2024.
+The best way to do a backdoor Roth is to do it “clean” by contributing *for* and converting in the same year — contribute for 2025 in 2025 and convert in 2025, and contribute for 2026 in 2026 and convert in 2026.
+Don’t split them into two years: contribute for 2024 in 2025 and converting in 2025, or contribute for 2025 in 2026 and convert in 2026.
 If you did a “clean” backdoor Roth and you’re using FreeTaxUSA, please follow How to Report Backdoor Roth In FreeTaxUSA (Updated).

 When you contribute for the previous year and convert (or recharacterize and convert in the following year), you have to report them on your tax return in two different years: the contribution in one year and the conversion in the following year.
-It’s more confusing than a straight “clean” backdoor Roth but that’s the price you pay for not knowing the right way.
-This post shows you how to do the contribution part in FreeTaxUSA for the first year.
-Split-Year Backdoor Roth IRA in FreeTaxUSA, 2nd Year shows you how to do the conversion part for the second year.
+It’s more confusing than a straight “clean” backdoor Roth, but that’s the price you pay for not knowing the right way.
+This post shows you how to enter the contribution part in FreeTaxUSA for the first year.
+Split-Year Backdoor Roth in FreeTaxUSA, Year 2 shows you how to do the conversion portion for the second year.

 Contributed for the Previous Year